simple-acme/simple-acme.github.io/reference/plugins/source/iis.md

 ## Site filters
 You can choose to limit the certificate to specific websites by specifying a site identifier, or a comma separated list of them.
 The magic value `s` will dynamically include all current and future websites created on the server.
+To also include FTP sites, set `‑‑host-type` to `http,ftp`

 ## Binding filters
 You can filter bindings by host name by specifically typing them out.
 It's also be possible to filter hosts by a pattern